-On June the 18th 1899, His Majesty the King Chulalongkorn visited Koh Taoand left his monogram as evidence on a huge boulder at Jor Por Ror Bay next to Sairee Beach.
+On the 18th of june 1899, the then king of Thailand King Chulalongkorn visited Koh Taoand left his monogram as evidence on a huge rock at Jor Por Ror Bay next to Sairee Beach.

 You can book for a wide range of Bungalowson Koh Taofor differnt type of budget, availible to book online on this website.

 Ko Tao islandis located approximately 60 km east of the coastline inbetween Suratthani and Chumporn in the Gulf of Thailand and is about 21 kilometer in size - so small but not too small.

 In the early days getting to Koh Tao required a treacherous boat journey from the main land or near by islands, if and when the weather & seas permitted but the population of the island continued to grow firmly all the same, even when simple life was hard without much reward.

 Kohtao has to offer many popular activities one being diving at many of Kho Tao beaches.